 2. Remove the giblets.
 Don’t be scared.
 Just reach in there and pull it out.
 You don’t want those baked in there.

-if you do not have fresh garlic or thyme, don’t run to the store, just use dry thyme and garlic powder.
-Probably 1 ts powder.
+If you do not have fresh garlic or thyme, don’t run to the store, just use dry thyme and garlic powder.
+Probably 1 Teaspoon powder.